 Resident COSTUME DESIGNER

 Tesia is a Cleveland based Costume Designer.
-Recent designs include PETER AND THE STARCATCHER, MARIE ANTOINETTE, SUPERIOR DONUTS, A CIVIL WAR CHRISTMAS: AN AMERICAN MUSICAL CELEBRATION, THE ALIENS and TIME STANDS STILL for Dobama, TOXIC AVENGER, THE FROGS and SMOKEY JOE'S CAFE for Cain Park, DONTRELL, WHO KISSED THE SEA and ANCESTRA at Cleveland Public Theatre, and 'NIGHT MOTHER at The Beck Center.
+Recent designs include AN OCTOROON, PETER AND THE STARCATCHER, MARIE ANTOINETTE, SUPERIOR DONUTS, A CIVIL WAR CHRISTMAS: AN AMERICAN MUSICAL CELEBRATION, THE ALIENS and TIME STANDS STILL for Dobama, TOXIC AVENGER, THE FROGS and SMOKEY JOE'S CAFE for Cain Park, DONTRELL, WHO KISSED THE SEA and ANCESTRA at Cleveland Public Theatre, and 'NIGHT MOTHER at The Beck Center.
 Tesia worked with Opera Cleveland as Costume Coordinator and designed the costumes for LA VOIX HUMAINE.
 Other credits include designs for Apollo’s Fire, Lakeland Civic Theater, Near West Theater, Keystone Repertory Theater, Baldwin Wallace University, BIOLA University in La Mirada California, Cleveland State University, Cleveland City School District All City Musical, and Laurel School.
 She also serves as draper for the Baldwin-Wallace University Costume Shop and Adjunct Faculty teaching Stage Makeup.
 Tesia holds her M.F.A. in Costume Design from the University of Illinois at Urbana-Champaign.

 RESIDENT STAGE MANAGER

 Megan is happy to be back for her sixth season here at Dobama where she has worked on over fifteen productions.
-Some of her most memorable shows are, but surely are not limited to: PETER AND THE STAR CATCHER, A CIVIL WAR CHRISTMAS, THE ALIENS, BELLEVILLE, TIME STANDS STILL, 4000 MILES and THE SEAFARER.
+Some of her most memorable shows are, but surely are not limited to: AN OCTOROON, PETER AND THE STAR CATCHER, A CIVIL WAR CHRISTMAS, THE ALIENS, BELLEVILLE, TIME STANDS STILL, 4000 MILES and THE SEAFARER.
 She has worked all over Ohio and Utah as a Scenic Artist, Stage Manager and Stage Crew.
 She also has worked in company management and props.
 Megan is a graduate of Kent State University where she graduated with a BA in Theatre Studies and would like to thank her family and friends for their support.
 She would also like to thank YOU, the patrons, for supporting live theatre.
 Thank you!

 Resident Stage Manager